Best and worst states for working moms in 2018

 The top five states overall for working moms were Vermont, Minnesota, Massachusetts, Washington, D.C. and Connecticut because of child-care options.

-The worse states for working moms were South Carolina, Nevada, Alabama, Louisiana and Idaho.
+The worst states for working moms were South Carolina, Nevada, Alabama, Louisiana and Idaho.

 Best and worst states for working moms in 2018